-Communication is a shared responsibility for all our employees, Board members, and voluntary wardens, and our reputation is determined by all aspects of communication - from the way we answer the phone and write emails; deliver events, activities, and projects; through to the publications we produce and how we are portrayed in the media.
-Embracing effective communication helps us to improve our relationships with our key audiences: local residents, partner organisations, local authorities, government departments and agencies, businesses, and visitors - and it helps us to build and maintain confidence in the Cotswolds National Landscape.
-Our work with partners is essential to us achieving our aims, but rather than tell or instruct those organisations, we invite creative and innovative collaborations.
+Communication is a shared responsibility for all employees, members, and voluntary wardens of the Board, and the reputation of the Board is determined by all aspects of communication - from the way we answer the phone and write emails; deliver events, activities, and projects; through to the publications we produce and how we are portrayed in the media.
+Delivering effective communication helps us to improve our relationships with our key audiences: local residents, partner organisations, local authorities, government departments and agencies, businesses, and visitors - and it helps us to build and maintain confidence in the Board.
+Our ability to obtain funding for future projects is also improved through effective communication.

-In a wider context, continued pressures on public sector budgets have resulted in a greater need for us to raise our profile with new audiences and prove our worth to the public and private sector, as well as to residents and visitors.
-The coronavirus epidemic in 2020 has wreaked havoc on the UK economy, whilst at the same time as introducing a large number of audiences to the countryside.
-There is an opportunity to begin to engage with those audiences who are just starting to discover the countryside, and welcome them.
+In a wider context, continued pressures on public sector budgets have resulted in a greater need for the Board to raise its profile to new audiences and prove its worth to the public and private sector, as well as to residents and visitors.
+The coronavirus epidemic in 2020 has wreaked havoc on the UK economy, at the same time as introducing a large number of audiences to the countryside.
+There is an opportunity in late 2020 to begin to engage with those audiences who are just starting to discover the countryside, and welcome them.
 There will now be a reinvigorated effort from all protected landscapes to engage with these new audiences and encourage them to forge long lasting relationships with the landscapes they are now discovering.
 The challenge may be how to do this effectively with budgets under such continued (and new covid-19 related) pressures.
-We need to address this by approaching fundraising in new and innovative ways which maximize the potential support we can gain from audiences.
-We need to play on the connection individual people and communities have with the landscape; and we need to create long-lasting, effective corporate partnerships to do this.